astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

-Validates that the specified `pathname` is of a valid format on the Windows operating system.
+Validates that the specified folder `pathname` is of a valid format on the Windows operating system.

 ##### Returns

 `true` depending whether the specified
-`pathname` contains text whose format is valid for a filesystem pathname on the Windows operating system; `false` otherwise.
+`pathname` contains text whose format is valid for a filesystem pathname of a folder on the Windows operating system;
+`false` otherwise.

 ##### Parameters